Advanced Large Group Health Insurance Strategies (50 Employees and Up)

 Visit Any Doctor of Choosing

-Also, this health sharing plan allows the member to go to any doctor they choose – with no restrictive networks.
+Also, this plan allows the member to go to any doctor they choose – with no restrictive networks.
 This empowers your workers with much more freedom and flexibility, and potentially a vastly superior healthcare experience in the event they need care.

-The MEC focuses on basic wellness services and preventative care.
+This plan also provides basic wellness services and preventative care.
 It also enables employers to sidestep the shared responsibility penalties.

 “We were hesitant at first to move our company’s health care plan away from the larger corporations, but have found the transition to be rewarding for our employees and less expensive for us as a company.
 In fact, our savings were so significant that our firm offered to cover our employee’s first major incident as an added benefit to our staff.”